-PMC BISERIAL-III UPPER CONTROL PORT
+PMC-BISERIAL-VI UPPER CONTROL PORT

-The BiSerial III has 34 transceivers.
+The BiSerial VI has 34 transceivers.
 The upper control bits are concentrated within this register to cover the top 2 bits not controlled within the other control registers.
 The upper bits are only useable on the Bezel IO connector.
 Pn4 has only 64 connections and can't support the upper lines.
 The definitions are the same as the Data, Term, Dir and Mux port definitions for bit operation.

-Data = Data transmitted when the Mux is set to 'O' and the direction is set to '1'.
+Data = Transmitted Data when the Mux is set to '0' and the direction is set to '1'.
 Termination when set to '1' causes the parallel termination to be used.
-Setting the Mux control bits to 'O' creates a parallel port for those bits.
-Setting the Mux control bits to '1' enables the state-machine to control the direction and data lines.
+Setting the Mux control bits to '0' creates a parallel port for those bits.
+Setting the Mux control bits to '1' currently forces the Data to be '0'.
 The termination control is independent.